damianavila/RISE/README.md

 ## Configure your own options

-You can configure the `theme` and the `transition` of your slides just running this python code:
+You can configure the `theme` and the `transition` of your slides, and where slideshows start from, by running this python code:

 ```python
 from IPython.html.services.config import ConfigManager